isisaddons-legacy/isis-module-publishing/README.md

 domain services:

 * `PublishingServiceRepository` provides the ability to search for persisted (`PublishedEvent`) events.
-None of its actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.
+None of its actions are visible in the user interface (they are all `@Programmatic`).

+* (In 1.8.0-SNAPSHOT, the) `PublishingServiceMenu` provides actions to search for `PublishedEvent`s, underneath an 'Activity' menu on the secondary menu bar.

 * `PublishingServiceContributions` provides the `publishedEvents` contributed collection to the `HasTransactionId` interface.
-This will therefore display all published events that occurred in a given transaction, in other words whenever a command, an audit entry or another published event is displayed.
+This will therefore display all published events that occurred in a given transaction.

+* `RestfulObjectsSpecEventSerializer` is an implementation of the `EventSerializer` API that serializes the event into a JSON representation based on that of the [http://restfulobjects.org](Restful Objects specification).

+In 1.7.0, it is necessary to explicitly register `PublishingServiceContributions` in `isis.properties`, the rationale being that this service contributes functionality that appears in the user interface.

+In 1.8.0-SNAPSHOT the above policy is reversed: the  `PublishingServiceMenu` and `PublishingServiceContributions` services are both automatically registered, and both provide functionality that will appear in the user interface.
+If this is not required, then either use security permissions or write a vetoing subscriber on the event bus to hide this functionality, eg:

+    @DomainService(nature = NatureOfService.DOMAIN)
+    public class HideIsisAddonsPublishingFunctionality {

+        @Programmatic @PostConstruct
+        public void postConstruct() { eventBusService.register(this); }

+        @Programmatic @PreDestroy
+        public void preDestroy() { eventBusService.unregister(this); }

+        @Programmatic @Subscribe
+        public void on(final PublishingModule.ActionDomainEvent<?> event) { event.hide(); }

+        @Inject
+        private EventBusService eventBusService;
+    }

+The default `RestfulObjectsSpecEventSerializer` is also automatically registered.
+If you want to use some other implementation of `EventSerializer`, then register in `isis.properties`.

 ## Related Modules/Services ##